 Disillusioned by the limits of conventional psychiatry early in her career, she trained through apprenticeship in 5 Element Acupuncture during the 1990s.
 She was in the first cohort of physicians board certified by The American Board of Holistic Medicine in 2000.
 She completed a fellowship in Anti-Aging, Regenerative and Functional Medicine in 2009.
 She was board certified by the American Board of Integrative Medicine in 2016.
 She has authored chapters in two integrative mental health textbooks and articles for several psychiatric publications.

 She serves as clinical faculty at the University of Colorado School of Medicine.
-Early in 2017, Drs.
-Settle, Shannon and Van Derveer will teach the first psychiatric residents’ course in integrative psychiatry at CU.
+Beginning in 2017, Drs.
+Settle, Shannon and Van Derveer have co-taught the psychiatric residents’ course in integrative psychiatry at CU.

 She applies the practice of integrative medicine to her psychiatric practice by diagnosing and treating the underlying causes of stubborn mental health symptoms including: